Izzybelle/Capstone-Project/README.md

 ![alt text](https://github.com/Izzybelle/Capstone-Project/blob/master/Scatter%20plot%20of%20correlations.png)

-There are no strong correlation between variables.
-It is not immediately noticeable from the scatter matrix and since useful votes are either 0 or 1. so anything greater than 1, doesn't make it more useful than something with just 1 vote of being useful.
+There are no strong correlatios between variables and it is not immediately noticeable from the scatter matrix.
+I belive there is an issue with the scatter matrix I should instead be distiguishing between 1 and 0 (useful and not useful), indtead this chart does not making it difficult to interpret.
 It will be helpful to make the useful column binary and plot this again.

 ##### Proportion of votes: